Attendance and Engagement

 To access your attendance, log in to your evision, click on My Modules and select recorded attendance classes.

-Information regarding what do and who to contact if you are withdrawn from the course due to non-attendance can be found in the Academic Regulations Section 13 Appeals Regulations and Procedure
+Information regarding what do and who to contact if you are withdrawn from the course due to non-attendance can be found in the Appeals Policy and Procedure 2022-23

-Links to relevant Academic Regulations that explain attendance requirements:
+Links to relevant Regulations that explain attendance requirements: